cogentcore/lab/docs/content/physics.md

 ## Parallel worlds

+TODO: switch over to builder here.

 The compute efficiency of the GPU goes up with the more elements that are processed in parallel, amortizing the memory transfer overhead and leveraging the parallel cores.
 Furthermore, in AI applications for example, models can be trained in parallel on different instances of the same environment, with each instance having its own random initial starting point and trajectory over time.
-All of these instances can be simulated in one `physics.World` by using the `World` index on the bodies, with the shared static environment living in World -1, and the elements of each instance (e.g., a simulated robot) living in its own separate world.
+All of these instances can be simulated in one `physics.Model` by using the `World` index on the bodies, with the shared static environment living in World -1, and the elements of each instance (e.g., a simulated robot) living in its own separate world.

-The `NewBody` and `NewDynamic` methods automatically use the `World.CurrentWorld` index by default, or you can directly use `SetBodyWorld` to assign a specific world index.
+The `NewBody` and `NewDynamic` methods automatically use the `Model.CurrentWorld` index by default, or you can directly use `SetBodyWorld` to assign a specific world index.

 The `ReplicateWorld` method creates N replicas of an existing world, including all associated joints.
 This can only be called once, as it records the start and N-per-world of each such replicated world, which allows the `phyxyz` viewer to efficiently view a specific world.
 Thus, under this scenario, you create world 0 and then replicate it, then modify the initial positions and orientations accordingly, using `PositionObject`, as described next.
 The object numbers are also replicated so uniquely indexing a specific object instance requires specifying the world and object indexes.